michaelkernaghan/Octez-Client-Bash-Scripts/README.md

 ```

 **How to Use:**
+1. **Open this repository in Cursor workspace** (essential for optimal assistance)
-1. Copy the entire prompt above
+2. Copy the entire prompt above
-2. Paste it into a new Claude Sonnet conversation
+3. Paste it into a new Claude Sonnet conversation in Cursor
-3. Replace `[DESCRIBE YOUR SPECIFIC QUESTION OR TASK HERE]` with your actual question
+4. Replace `[DESCRIBE YOUR SPECIFIC QUESTION OR TASK HERE]` with your actual question
-4. Get personalized assistance tailored to this repository!
+5. Get personalized assistance tailored to this repository!

 ## 📚 Documentation